SocialGouv/kontinuous/README.md

 ## Why ?

-Was needing a flexible, scalable and independent CI/CD pipelines system running on Kubernetes.
+Was needing a flexible, scalable and independent CI+CD system running on Kubernetes with fine grained control over pipelines.

 ## The approach

+**K8S Manifest as pipeline**

+All CI+CD pipeline is reproductible running kapp cli deploy command on the built yaml manifest.

+**Philosophy**

+Keep as close as possible of battle tested and confident tech paradigms as native kubernetes, helm and kapp, so we can use all theirs powers and abilities.

-### Helm + Kapp + some NodeJS Kung-Fu
+**Stack: (Helm ⛵ + Kapp 🌞) x NodeJS for customization Kung-Fu 🥷**

-- Helm: to be interoperable with it's mostly adopted ecosystem
+- [helm](https://helm.sh/): build manifests from helm templates, so kontinuous is interoperable with the ecosystem of the most popular package manager for kubernetes, and use the only one templating language in go (also used in kubernetes cli)
-- Kapp: to deploy in order and follow deployment state
+- [carvel/kapp](https://carvel.dev/kapp/): to deploy ordered pipelines with advanced dependencies declarative system and following deployment state and reconciliation
-- some customization kung-fu: to expose adapted and simplified logic to final dev users, with ready to use values system corresponding to our infra
+- the kung-fu: to expose adapted and simplified logic to final dev users, with ready to use values system corresponding to infra, flexible patching system, easy to use plugin charts system etc...

-### Core

-The `core` is responsible to merge config, values, templates and process plugins, most of the logic is delegated to plugins.
-The core is also responsible of tree directory structure creation in temporary folder, yarn install when needed, then helm template calling.

-### Plugins

-All custom logic can be implemented in plugins.
-By creating plugins you can covers all uses cases.
-There are differents type of plugins:
-- charts: it's basically all helm charts, you can import from helm repository or declare your own in git repository
-- values-compilers: transform user defined values to be consummed by charts
-- patches: patches applies to final generated kubernetes manifests
-- validators: make custom conformity checks on final generated kubernetes manifests
-- import: you can combine multiples plugins in on repository using import plugin All plugins follow a recursive design pattern, imported `import` plugin can import another repo (example project import fabrique, fabrique import recommended etc...), all charts can have subcharts, that can have subchart etc..., it the same for values-compilers, patches, and validators.
-When you import recursively there is an arborescence autobuild.

 ## Documentation